circleci/circleci-docs/jekyll/_cci2/workflows.md

 ## Scheduling a Workflow

-Workflows that are resource-intensive or that generate reports may be run on a schedule rather than on every commit.
-This feature is configured
-by adding a scheduled trigger to the configuration of the workflow.
+It can be inefficient and expensive to run a workflow for _every_ commit for _every_ branch.
+Alternatively,
+you can schedule a workflow
+to run at a certain time for specific branches.

 Configure a workflow
 to run on a set schedule